zsebc/flights/README.md

 ## Getting Started

-* Create a folder named "flights" on the desktop.
-* Open the "flights" folder in Visual Studio Code.
-* Open the Visual Studio Code terminal.
-* Type in terminal to install the webpack:
+* Open terminal and type to install the webpack:
 ```
 npm install webpack@5.66.0 --save
 ```